 What happens if I enrol in a course, but then can’t attend?

 Please refer to our Terms and Conditions section.

 Do you offer Mortgage Broker training for larger corporate groups?

 Yes, we offer tailored solutions to corporate clients.
 Walker & Miller can blend a course and contents to develop a training solution suited to individual or group needs.
 Click here for more details.

 Are there exams?

-No, there are no exam requirements with our courses.
-Instead we have online questions, exercises and loan scenario case study assignments and projects.
+No, there are no exam requirements for our courses.
+Instead, we have online questions, exercises, and loan scenario case study assignments and projects.
 There is no requirement to attend a specific scheduled assessment day, you complete assessments in your own time at your own location.